-“My kids go through a ton of fruit,” says Morgan, “it’s their favorite, but it’s so expensive.”
+“My kids go through a ton of fruit,” says Morgan.
+“It’s their favorite, but it’s so expensive.”

-Morgan also has an eight-year-old son at home and a husband who is recovering from an uninsured injury.
+Morgan also has an eight-year-old son at home, and a husband who is recovering from an uninsured injury.
 It’s a tough time for this small family.

-“I don’t know what we would do without Food Lifeline.
-I really don’t.
-It’s a huge benefit to us,” Linda says.
-Like most people here, Morgan and her family’s struggles are temporary.
-A loss of a job, a medical bill, or an unplanned car repair.
+Much of the food Morgan and Willow are taking home today is supplied by Food Lifeline.
+Like most people here, Morgan and her family’s struggles are temporary—a loss of a job, a medical bill, or an unplanned car repair.

 “I never thought it would happen to me,” says Morgan.
 “I never expected to be in this situation…being in it has opened my eyes.
 I wouldn’t wish this upon anyone.”

 As Morgan finishes shopping, Willow enjoys a cupcake—much of which she wears on her cheek.
 Messy, but smiling, she may never know how her parents struggled today.